BuddiesOfBudgie/budgie-control-center/.github/ISSUE_TEMPLATE/feature_request.md

 ### Current budgie-control-center version
 <!-- Version name of budgie-control-center, i.e. 0.2.0 OR specific git commit.
-To provide the exact version of your installation, run: budgie-comtrol-center --version -->
+To provide the exact version of your installation, run: budgie-control-center --version -->

 ### Use-cases